kaictf/kaiCTF2019/Tasks/easy/backdoor/README.md

 ### Info

-Provide only web service link to the participants, no files required.
+Provide web service link to the participants and `app.py` file.
 Go to `ready` folder and run:
 ```
 docker build --tag backdoor-task .